EliasWheatfall/SterlingEngineOne/_posts/2023-11-01-Conclusion-and-Next-Steps.md

 Our Stirling Engine operates successfully!
 Once started, the engine continues to spin in a self-sustaining way, as shown in the video.

 ## Future Work
-In the future, we aim to make iterations on this design with two improvements:
+In the future, we would aim to make iterations on this design with two improvements:

 #### Storing Power
 While we have designed and fabricated an incredibly nice-looking assembly, the next step for this project would be to store energy from the engine.
 Having the ability to charge a device, such as a phone, gives the engine functionality.